jinglol/hj/README.md

 # hj
-datasets+tasks+software of our paper "Evaluation on Visualization Methods of Dynamic Collaborative Relationships for Project Management"
+Datasets+tasks+software of our paper "Evaluation on Visualization Methods of Dynamic Collaborative Relationships for Project Management"